SirBenedick/historic-portfolio-analyzer/README.md

 #### 0.10.3

-- [ ] Add: Delete option for saved portfolio
+- [x] Add: Delete option for saved portfolio
 - [x] Improve: Portfolio always has the same color, add to defaultPortfolio and take away fromm colorarray
 - [x] Fix: Chip Badge says data is to old on mondays
 - [x] Fix: Chip Badge isnt shown when api call failed and no date was set
 - [x] Improve: Show text when no portfolios were stored yet
 - [x] Improve: first time page loads portfolio isnt calculated

+#### 0.10.4

+- Improve: Save portfolio with enter not just button press

 #### 0.11.0